WinVector/pyvtreat/Examples/Unsupervised/Unsupervised.md

 In this case, the unsupervised treatment only created levels for the two most common levels, which are both present more than 20% of the time.

-In unsupervised situations, this may only be desirable when there are an unworkably large number of possible levels (for example, when using ZIP code as a variable).
-It is more useful in conjunction with the y-aware variables produced by `NumericOutputTreatment`, `BinomialOutcomeTreatment`, or `MultinomialOutcomeTreatment`.

 ## Types of prepared variables